-I am excited that you have chosen MSJC to begin or continue your journey into higher education.
-I am delighted that you are perusing this catalog that contains all of the information you will need, from telephone numbers to student services and from course descriptions to policies, to assist you as you work to achieve your individual goals.
+Welcome to Mt.
+San Jacinto College!
+I am excited that you are taking the time to consider MSJC to begin or continue your journey in higher education.

+This catalog contains all of the information you will need, from campus telephone numbers to student resources and from course descriptions to policies, to assist you as you work to achieve your individual goals.